John Newton: Christian conversion

 In 1748, during his return voyage to England aboard the ship Greyhound, Newton had a Christian conversion.
 He awoke to find the ship caught in a severe storm off the coast of County Donegal, Ireland and about to sink.
 In response, Newton began praying for God's mercy, after which the storm began to die down.
 After four weeks at sea, the Greyhound made it to port in Lough Swilly (Ireland).
 This experience marked the beginning of his conversion to Christianity.

-He began to read the Bible and other Christian literature.
-By the time he reached Great Britain, he had accepted the doctrines of evangelical Christianity.
+Newton began to read the Bible and other Christian literature.
+By the time he reached Great Britain, Newton had accepted the doctrines of Christianity.
 The date was 21 March 1748, an anniversary he marked for the rest of his life.
-From that point on, he avoided profanity, gambling and drinking.
-Although he continued to work in the slave trade, he had gained sympathy for the slaves during his time in Africa.
-He later said that his true conversion did not happen until some time later: he wrote in 1764 "I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterwards."
+From that point on, Newton avoided profanity, gambling, and drinking.
+Although he continued to work in the slave trade, Newton had gained sympathy for the slaves during his time in Africa.
+Newton later said that his true conversion did not happen until some time later.
+In 1764, Newton wrote: "I cannot consider myself to have been a believer in the full sense of the word, until a considerable time afterwards."

 Slave trading

 Newton returned in 1748 to Liverpool, a major port for the Triangular Trade.
-Partly due to the influence of his father's friend Joseph Manesty, he obtained a position as first mate aboard the slave ship Brownlow, bound for the West Indies via the coast of Guinea.
-After his return to England in 1750, he made three voyages as captain of the slave ships Duke of Argyle (1750) and African (1752–53 and 1753–54).
-After suffering a severe stroke in 1754, he gave up seafaring, while continuing to invest in Manesty's slaving operations.
+Partly due to the influence of his father's friend Joseph Manesty, Newton obtained a position as first mate aboard the slave ship Brownlow, bound for the West Indies via the coast of Guinea.
+After his return to England in 1750, Newton made three voyages as captain of the slave ships Duke of Argyle (1750) and African (1752–53 and 1753–54).
+After suffering a severe stroke in 1754, he gave up seafaring while continuing to invest in Manesty's slaving operations.